cassproject/CASS/README.md

  * Update src/main/webapp to point at the appropriate gh-pages commit.
  * Update CHANGELOG.md
  * Update README.md
+ * Run `npm run buildrun:standaloneTest` to ensure the container can build.
+ * In another command window, `npm run test:mocha` - Must not fail any tests.
  * Commit with release notes.
  * Tag commit with version number.